 A student may incur other fees and charges that are both mandatory and non-mandatory.
-For a complete current listing of all charges and fees go to www.iit.edu/bursar, then select Tuition and Fees.
+Please refer to the Undergraduate Admission section of the bulletin for information related to enrollment deposits and new student fees.
+For a complete current listing of all charges and fees, go to www.iit.edu/bursar and select Tuition and Fees.